BIOS3010/Module-6-phylogeny/README.md

 _Lgb2_Luplu_ = leghemoglobin II from Lupinus luteus = lupines
 _Myg_Phyca_ = myoglobin from Physeter catodon = sperm whale

 There are three different choices under the "phylogenetic analysis" tab on http://www.phylogeny.fr/:
 - **One Click**: Here you can paste your set of sequences and let the software make decisions on your behalf (Each step is optimized for your data).
 - **Advanced**: Allows you to Manually set parameters for the various steps.
- - **A la Carte**: Create your own phylogeny workflow using more programs available.
+- **A la Carte**: Create your own workflow.

 We will use the **"A la Carte" option for these exercises, that way we will have full control of all the steps in the pipeline.

-Lets get started.
 First, we will make an Neighbor Joining tree.
 You can set up the pipeline after choosing the "A la Carte" option (see figure):

  - For Multiple alignment Choose **MUSCLE**
  - Make sure **Gblocks** is chosen